zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/index.rst

 resulting (now-invalid!) partition.

-Metanote: The astute will note that we're probably going to throw this kernel out, and that we could probably have just editted the command line of the new kernel instead of flashing and rebooting into this modified one.
+Metanote: The astute will note that we're probably going to throw this kernel out, and that we could probably have just edited the command line of the new kernel instead of flashing and rebooting into this modified one.
 But that's too many balls to juggle at once for me.